 Find Me In Your Memory – ep 9 – I like it and I wanted to keep watching… but this drama is soooo long and not enough is happening.
 My time is precious, people.

 Flower of Evil – ep 10 – The sadness of the wasted potential!
 These are the kinds of story lines that generally suck me in.
 But… not this show.
-To be honest, I will probably try to finish this one at some point cause I do love a psycho killer story and Kim Ji Hoon is fun to watch.
+To be honest, I will probably try to finish this one at some point cause I do love a psycho killer story and Kim Ji Hoon is fun to watch. (update: I finished it.
+The ending was fun.
+8/10)

 The Good Detective – ep 7 – meh.